chesshacker/chess_toolkit/MANUAL.md

     typedef void (*CtErrorHandler) (const char *);
     void ct_error_set_custom_handler(CtErrorHandler error_handler);
-> is used to setup a custom error handler.
+> is used to set up a custom error handler.
 You pass it a function that takes const char * as an argument, and this function will be called instead of the default error handling function, should an unrecoverable error occur.

 ### Square functions